 South Lake Tahoe is located in California, Nevada, and Oregon.
 Lake Tahoe is famous for being the second deepest lake in North America.
 The lake is a popular tourist destination where you can enjoy boating and fishing in its calm waters.

 The location of Lake Tahoe makes it ideal for skiing or snowboarding during winter months when other areas may be too cold to enjoy such activities (or they might not want to).
-It would be excellent if you visited Lake Tahoe; it is one of the most exotic places in California.
+It would be excellent if you visited Lake Tahoe, one of California’s most exotic places.

 18. Muir Woods National Monument

-This is redwood forest is located near the city of Mill Valley, in the Golden Gate National Recreation Area California.
-The Muir Woods National Monument was named after conservationist, John Muir who was also the founder of the Sierra Club.
+This redwood forest is near Mill Valley in the Golden Gate National Recreation Area, California.
+The Muir Woods National Monument was named after conservationist John Muir, who founded the Sierra Club.

 The trees are part of an ancient stand that dates back over 2,000 years.
 Visitors can walk through this beautiful landscape or take one of several hikes ranging from easy to difficult trails that will take you past magnificent sights and ponds with waterfalls cascading down them into pools below where many animals live, including deer who often come out at nighttime looking for food so keep an eye out!
 Sound amazing, right?
 Muir Woods National Monument is one of the exotic places in California that you must visit.